UofT-UTSC-CS-sandbox/final-term-project-quotis/doc/sprint1/iteration-01-plan.md

 * **Mock-ups for User Interface (UI) Design**: Created using draw.io for the visual representation of the database schema and Figma for design mock-ups to visualize the UI flow.
 We also used Canva for logo creation.
 * **Database Schema**: Designed using Figma to create a visual representation of the database schema for Quotis.
 This diagram facilitated the preparation and correctness of the database design.
 * **API Documentation**: Documented API endpoints for login, registration, posting jobs, and profile management to ensure clear communication between the frontend and backend teams.
-Tools like Insomnia or Postman were used to provide thorough documentation for the Quotis backend API.
+Tools like Postman were used to provide thorough documentation for the Quotis backend API.
 * **Contribution Instructions**: Provided guidelines for setting up the development environment, choosing branch names, tracking issues, and using the pull request system.
 This facilitated an organized and cooperative contribution workflow.
 * **Expo Emulator**: Used on the web to demonstrate our running app and ensure seamless integration of all features.